bvdcode/MediaConverter/README.md

 # MediaConverter

-FFMpeg wrapper for batch-converting of media files
+FFMpeg wrapper for batch-converting of media files.
+Place FFMPEG to executable folder or to any system $PATH folder.

 Supported formats: